tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 A flag indicating if the patient has died.
 {% enddocs %}

-{% docs deductible_amount %}
-The total amount charged on the claim by the provider.
-{% enddocs %}

-{% docs default_ccsr_category_description_ip %}
-Description of the default Clinical Classifications Software Refined (CCSR) category for inpatient services.
-{% enddocs %}

-{% docs default_ccsr_category_description_op %}
-Description of the default Clinical Classifications Software Refined (CCSR) category for outpatient services.
-{% enddocs %}

-{% docs default_ccsr_category_ip %}
-The default Clinical Classifications Software Refined (CCSR) category code for inpatient services.
-{% enddocs %}

-{% docs default_ccsr_category_op %}
-The default Clinical Classifications Software Refined (CCSR) category code for outpatient services.
-{% enddocs %}

-{% docs delivery_flag %}
-Indicates whether the encounter involved a delivery (1 for yes, 0 for no).
-{% enddocs %}

-{% docs delivery_type %}
-Type of delivery that occurred during the encounter, if applicable.
-{% enddocs %}

-{% docs diagnosis_code_1 %}
-The primary diagnosis code for the encounter or claim.
-{% enddocs %}

-{% docs diagnosis_code_type %}
-The coding system used for the diagnosis code (e.g., ICD-10-CM, ICD-9-CM).
-{% enddocs %}

 {% docs discharge_date %}
 Discharge date for the claim (inpatient claims only).
 {% enddocs %}